2012 SNU Alumni Awardees

-At Homecoming 2012 we will honor all Alumni Veterans, Active Duty, Reserves and Military Families.
+At Homecoming 2012 we honored all Alumni Veterans, Active Duty, Reserves and Military Families.
 These 6 Alumni represent a host of Alumni who have sacrificed much for our freedoms.
-We honor them with as our 2012 Outstanding Alumni.
+We honored them with as our 2012 Outstanding Alumni.

 Col. Bruce Hollywood, Class of 1984, Air Force